JNRowe/vim-configs/README.rst

 versions.

-If you find any problems with the configuration files in this repository either drop me an email_ or file an issue_.
-Locally, bugs are managed with ditz_, so if you're working with a clone of the repository you can report, list and fix bugs directly in the repository [#]_.
+If you find any problems with the configuration files in this repository either file an issue_ or drop me an email_.

 Installation
 ------------